 Created in 1954, the Yorkshire Dales is one of Great Britain’s most beautiful National parks.
 Comprised of a number of ‘dales’ including Ribblesdale, Malhamdale and Airedale, Wharfedale and Nidderdale, this area of Britain is definitely one worth visiting.
-Starting from the south in Malham, we spent a week circling the Yorkshire Dales and I promise this is a trip worth taking.
+Starting from Malham Cove in the south, we spent a week circling the Yorkshire Dales.
+I promise this is a trip worth taking.

 Our first walk was northwards towards Malham Cove, then to Gordale Scar, through Janet’s Foss, and back to The Lister Barn.
 Beginning at 2pm, we headed up the road (on the right hand side to face oncoming traffic) and went through the gate towards the 12,000 year old cove.
 That is when it hits you.
 Standing at 260ft, the sheer scale of the white, grey cove seems to be enormous, even when you are a good 50 metres away, plodding alongside grazing cows.
-Although excited to be in such close proximity to cattle, I was desperate to see a peregrine falcon: they are well known to nest at the top of the cove.
-The waterfall was not flowing on the day we arrived, but in its place were a number of climbers attempting to scale the daunting rock face.
+I was excited to be in such close proximity to cattle.
+However, I was desperate to see a peregrine falcon, since they nest at the top of the cove.
+The waterfall was not flowing on the day we arrived.
+In its place were a number of climbers attempting to scale the daunting rock face.

-Instead of taking the path like sensible people, Dan and I decided to climb partway up the western side of the cove, in line with the base of the climbers, and some 40 feet in the air.
-My nerves started to kick in, and I suddenly became thankful for dishing out £30 on a pair of climbing boots at Sports Direct the week earlier.
+Instead of taking the path to the top of Malham Cove like sensible people, Dan and I decided to climb partway up the western side of it, in line with the base of the climbers, and some 40 feet in the air.
+My nerves started to kick in.
+I suddenly became thankful for dishing out £30 on a pair of climbing boots at Sports Direct the week earlier.
 We re-joined the rest of the walkers after I used at least seven trees for stability (breaking the branches of one) and continued our ascent to the top of the cove, dodging the hundred dogs that eagerly raced around us.

 As the wind picked up and the temperature dropped, we made our way to the eastern side of the cove and started our descent to Gordale Scar.
 To reach it, we had to ramble through a number of fields, climbing wooden structures, crossing roads and watching for cow dung.
 I thought, instead of a pair of black leggings and walking boots, I should be wearing an ankle length, woollen, plaid dress and a bonnet.
 A sense of nostalgia for something I had never experienced washed over me and I savoured it.

 The journey to Gordale Scar took us about 40 minutes of meandering through hills and valleys, passing fields of sheep.
-One ram had managed to escape and we found him lost in a valley – the first of many we would encounter in the Yorkshire Dales!
+One ram had managed to escape and we found him lost in a valley.
+He was the first of many we would encounter in the Yorkshire Dales!

-Sandwiched between a visit to Malham Cove and Janet’s Foss, for me, Gordale Scar was somewhat forgettable, because as we descended the steps towards Janet’s Foss, I thought I could be walking into Shakespeare’s enchanted forest of A Midsummer Night’s Dream.
+Though magnificent, Gordale Scar was somewhat forgettable.
+Why?
+As we descended the steps towards Janet’s Foss, I thought I could be walking into Shakespeare’s enchanted forest of A Midsummer Night’s Dream.

 By the pool and waterfall, the scent of wild garlic is just noticeable, but also surprisingly pleasant.
-In contrast to the cold, biting waters of Gordale Scar, Janet’s Foss seems to subvert nature – suddenly, in the middle of a forest, it was hot, and all I wanted to do was jump in the pool to refresh.
+In contrast to the cold, biting waters of Gordale Scar, Janet’s Foss seems to subvert nature.
+Suddenly, in the middle of a forest, it was hot, and all I wanted to do was jump in the pool to refresh.
+I wasn’t the only one with that idea.
+A group of men in their late teens were having a dip.
 Legend has it, a fairy queen lived near the foss, which certainly explains the mystical atmosphere surrounding the area.

-Then, we continued along Gordale Beck, back towards Malham, listening to the rush of water beside us and the zealous chirp of birds, smelling the wild garlic wafting on the breeze, destined for dinner in the Lister Arms, surrounded by locals and their dogs, then bed!
+Then, we continued along Gordale Beck, back towards Malham.
+We listened to the rush of water beside us and the zealous chirp of birds, smelling the wild garlic wafting on the breeze, destined for dinner in the Lister Arms, surrounded by locals and their dogs, then bed!

 Next stop: Ingleton – Mountains and more waterfalls!

-Disclaimer: We actually visited Malham in the spring and the remaining locations in the Yorkshire Dales in the summer, but it would have been the logical beginning to a trip round the Dales, had we not already been!
+Disclaimer: We actually visited Malham in the spring and the remaining locations in the Yorkshire Dales in the summer.
+Had we not already been, it would have been the logical beginning to a trip round the Dales.